Genetically modified food controversies: Alliance for Bio-Integrity v. Shalala

 In this case, the plaintiff argued both for mandatory labeling on the basis of consumer demand, and that GMO foods should undergo the same testing requirements as food additives because they are "materially changed" and have potentially unidentified health risks.
-The plaintiff also alleged that the FDA did not follow the Administrative Procedures Act in formulating and disseminating its policy on GMO's.
+The plaintiff also alleged that the FDA did not follow the Administrative Procedure Act in formulating and disseminating its policy on GMO's.
 The federal district court rejected all of those arguments and found that the FDA's determination that GMO's are generally recognized as safe was neither arbitrary nor capricious.
 The court gave deference to the FDA's process on all issues, leaving future plaintiffs little legal recourse to challenge the FDA's policy on GMO's.

 Diamond v.
 Chakrabarty

 The Diamond v.
 Chakrabarty case was on the question of whether GMOs can be patented.
 On 16 June 1980, the Supreme Court, in a 5–4 split decision, held that "A live, human-made micro-organism is patentable subject matter" under the meaning of U.S. patent law.